 Environmental Health – email@example.com

 Communications – email@example.com

 You can find a list of our most frequently asked questions here.

-There are a range of organisations offering support to those affected by Coronavirus across Copeland.
+There is a range of organisations offering support to those affected by Coronavirus across Copeland.
 Find more information here.